FatihDmrcn/FatihDmrcn/README.md

 >📫 You can contact me via [Linkedin](https://www.linkedin.com/in/fatihdmrcn/)

 ### About my work
->Below, you have some screenshots from my projects, which were created by me during my studies (as part of lectures or simply out of interest).
+>Below, you have some screenshots showing my projects, which I coded during my studies (as part of lectures or simply out of interest).
 Feel free to have a look into my repositories.
 Unfortunately, I'm working very sporadically on these projects, so updates won't be done very frequently!

 #### Examples
 - Cellular automaton for fluid dynamic simualtion <br/>